About Past Future Entertainment

 Game environments first

-Building further on top of the established environmental core when implementing functional features, the established “feel” is guarded to persist trough development.
+Building further on top of the established environmental core when implementing functional features, the established “feel” is guarded to persist throughout further development.
 All interaction, functionality, and graphical user interface elements should either fit with it, or improve the overall experience.
 Otherwise, they must be adapted and redesigned, until it matches with the established base feel.

 Imported and stitched terrain, with a basic “clay” material applied for a better view during manual polishing.